-Sales and marketing expense includes salaries and related human resource costs, travel-related expenses, sales commissions, advertising and marketing materials, public relations and an allocation of depreciation, facilities and IT support costs.
-During 2010, sales and marketing expense increased by \$7.6 million when compared to 2009 primarily due to an increase of \$4.3 million in commission expense.
-The increase in commission expense is principally attributable to higher commission rates, an increase in commissionable revenue in 2010 and an out of period adjustment of \$0.8 million recorded during the second quarter of 2010 related to our accounting for deferred sales commissions.
+During 2010, sales and marketing expense increased when compared to 2009 primarily due to an increase of \$2.8 million in commission expense.
+The increase in commission expense is principally attributable to higher commission rates due to under-achievement of plans in 2009, and an increase in commissionable revenue in 2010.
 Additionally, human resource costs increased by \$1.4 million as a result of additional headcount and salary merit increases.
 The remaining increase is primarily due to an increase of \$1.9 million in travel and other marketing expenses as a result of increased investment in selling and marketing programs to support both our new and newly packaged offerings.